-If you filed a form for an affiliate in 2014 that is exempt in 2015 and for which you received a pre-printed form, then complete Part II of the "Claim for Not Filing" and on page 3 provide the affiliate name and the amounts for the three exemption items and the percentage of ownership at the close of fiscal year 2015.
-If all of your affiliates are exempt in 2015, complete Part I of a "Claim for Not Filing."
+If you filed a form for an affiliate in 2016 that is exempt in 2017 and for which you received a pre-printed form or is listed in the eFile system as required, then complete Part II of the "Claim for Not Filing" and on page 3 provide the required information.
+If all of your affiliates are exempt in 2017, complete Part I of a "Claim for Not Filing."